 - Brave New World has an entire society of people who don't engage in any meaningful intellectual thought, or for that matter, much of anything.
 Aside from the few characters intelligent enough to realize how blithe all this is, everyone seems to enjoy it.
 A part of this conditioning is taking small children to the hospital of dying, and giving them cookies every time someone dies.

 - Discussed in The Lord of the Rings.
 The Hobbits wonder why the horses of the Ringwraiths don't exhibit the nerve-racking dread that all other living things that encounter them do.
 The answer is that the horses were raised in Mordor, and quite simply are used to it.
 The movies give them Red Eyes, Take Warning, implying a more supernatural explanation there.

 - The Restaurant at the End of the Universe features food that's been

 conditionedbred to want to be eaten.
 Arthur Dent, being a normal human from Earth rather unused to this, is a little disturbed.

-- In The Giver, people who work with the very young or the old are conditioned to accept euthanasia as a fact of life, starting from their early adolescence.
+- People who work with the very young or the old are conditioned to accept euthanasia as a fact of life, starting from their early adolescence.
 This includes Jonas's father, who nonchalantly euthanizes a baby.